 Moderna says its COVID booster increases protection against omicron

-Moderna said Monday preliminary data showed its COVID-19 booster shot is effective against the omicron variant of the coronavirus currently surging in the U.S. and around the world.
+Moderna said Monday that preliminary data showed that its COVID-19 booster shot is effective against the omicron variant of the coronavirus currently surging in the U.S. and around the world.

 The pharmaceutical company said its current FDA-approved, 50-microgram booster shot increases antibody levels against omicron 37-fold compared to pre-booster levels.